American Studies: BS, BA

 Students receive a BS by completing all required courses in the major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.

-With a degree in American studies, and additional education in two cognates, students may be qualified for the following careers:
+With a degree in American studies, students may be qualified for the following careers:

 - Information management